aviguptakonda/yc-demoday-batch/README.md

 ## 📝 Notes

-- **🔥 Enhanced Coverage**: The scraper now captures 143+ companies from the YC Summer 2025 batch with complete summaries
+- **🔥 Enhanced Coverage**: The scraper now captures 143+ companies from the YC Fall 2025 batch with complete summaries
 - **Investment-Ready Data**: Each company includes founder LinkedIn profiles, traction metrics, and detailed business descriptions
 - **Complete Sentence Integrity**: Advanced parsing ensures no sentences are broken mid-way
 - **Timestamped Output**: All reports and charts include timestamps to prevent overwrites